 - Since this is a nice light ending to a meal, consider something off the grill for a main.
 My easy all purpose marinade for summer grilling goes with beef, chicken, and pork.
 Take your pick!

 - Double up on strawberry at brunch with these strawberry mimosas!
+If you prefer a classic cocktail, this strawberry gin smash cocktail is a 4-ingredient winner.

 Too many strawberries and not enough time to eat them before they go bad?
 Freeze them!
 Cut off the green tops, give them a rinse, and dry gently with paper towels.
 Add in a single layer to a parchment-lined baking sheet (whole or sliced!) and place in freezer.
 Once hard, add to freezer-safe bags and store for up to 6 months.